Jennifer Knust: Biography

-Knust earned a bachelor's degree in psychology from the University of Illinois in 1988.
-She then obtained a Master of Divinity degree from Union Theological Seminary, as well as a master's degree of philosophy and Ph.D. in religious studies from Columbia University in 1997 and 2001, respectively.
+Knust earned a bachelor's degree in psychology from the University of Illinois Urbana-Champaign in 1988.
+She then obtained a Master of Divinity degree from Union Theological Seminary, as well as a master's degree of philosophy and Doctor of Philosophy in religious studies from Columbia University in 1997 and 2001, respectively.
 Previously, Knust was an associate professor of religious studies at the College of Arts and Sciences, and an associate professor at the school of theology, Boston University.
 She also had affiliate appointments in women's, gender, and sexuality studies, the Elie Wiesel Center for Judaic Studies, and the department of classical studies.

 Knust received an ACLS Frederick Burkhardt Residential Fellowship and was in residence at the American Academy in Rome.
 She has received numerous awards and fellowships.
 Knust was a Fellow at the Radcliffe Institute for Advanced Study.
 Notable recent grants include those awarded by the Franklin Humanities Institute for the Manusucript Migration Lab and two from the Boston University Humanities Project Grant.

 Knust has recently acted as the president of the New England and Eastern Canada Region of the Society of Biblical Literature, and is a member of the Studiorum Novi Testamenti Societas.

 She has published multiple monographs, a number of papers, and frequently gives talks at invited lectures, conference presentations, for popular media, and workshops.

 Knust and Michael W. Holmes were the New Testament general editors of New Revised Standard Version Updated Edition (NRSVue), a major revision of the New Revised Standard Version (NRSV).
 The NRSVue project was announced in 2017, and the NRSVue was published in 2021 (digital)/2022 (print).